QuickChick/QuickChick/README.md

 ## Documentation

-The public API of QuickChick is summarized in `BasicInterface.v`.
+The public API of QuickChick is summarized in `QuickChickInterface.v`.

 ### Top-level Commands